microbean/microbean-abstract-cdi-environment/README.md

-The `pom.xml` file also produces a Docker image that collects those dependencies together in a root `/microbean` directory, together with an Alpine Linux variant of the Java development kit.
+The `pom.xml` file also produces a Docker image that collects those dependencies together in a root `/microbean` directory, together with an Alpine Linux variant of the OpenJDK Java development kit.

 Users of this project are either Java developers&mdash;who can include the `pom.xml` directly as a dependency&mdash;or developers of Docker